HackYourFuture/JavaScript2/Week3/README.md

    - When does it happen
    - Why do we need to know it?
 3. Closures
+   - Execution context
+   - Defining a function within a function
 4. Thinking like a programmer II

 ## 1. Scope

-On of the central concepts in programming is the idea of `context`: the meaning of any particular thing is only determined in relation to its direct surroundings.
+One of the central concepts in programming is the idea of `context`: the meaning of any particular thing is only determined in relation to its direct surroundings.
 Let's take language for example.
 If I say the following sentence:

 > I never said she stole my money.